shayhowe/modular-html-css-workshop/README.md

 * Reverse the position of images and content within the primary column, placing the images on the right and content on the left
 * Leave any nested items within the primary column inversed, with images on the left and content on the right
 * Reverse the position of images and content within any offset items in the secondary column, placing the images on the left and content on the right
+* Change the "Posted&hellip;" text next to each name to be more subtle

 ## #2 - Buttons